MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/extensibility/method-wrapping-coc.md

 - Because logical expressions are optimized, calls to **next** can't occur in logical expressions.
 At runtime, the execution of the complete expression isn't guaranteed.

 > [!NOTE]
-> If a method is replaceable, extenders don't have to unconditionally call next when wrapping it using chain of command.
+> If a method is replaceable, extenders don't have to unconditionally call **next** when wrapping the method by using chain of command.
 Although extenders can break the chain, the expectation is that they will only conditionally break it.
-The compiler doesn't enforce calls to next for methods with the [Replaceable] attribute.
+The compiler doesn't enforce calls to **next** for methods with the attribute, **Replaceable**.

 ### Wrapping a base method in an extension of a derived class
 The following example shows how to wrap a base method in an extension of a derived class.
 For this example, the following class hierarchy is used.